markcarey/airtist/README.md

 - are not asked to “sign” any messages
 - do not need ETH or any other token for “gas”

+### ENS Name Support

+Note that when choosing the `wallet` login option, AIrtist checks for an ENS name for the connecting address, and if found, will use that as the "name" of the user on AIrtist.
+For example, if I choose to login via web3auth using my primary Metamask address, AIrtist will show me as `markcarey.eth`.

 ## Web 2.0 Features

 Several "web 2.0" styles features include: